Comancheros slaying: Life sentence for 'main guy' in execution

 Taani had shot Epalahame Tu'uheava and his wife Yolanda (Mele) Tu'uheava several times on April 30 last year in Māngere.

-The fact Tu'uheava survived "was nothing short of miraculous", Justice Hinton said.
+The fact Yolanda survived "was nothing short of miraculous", Justice Hinton said.

 "It is difficult to imagine a more serious attempted murder.
 You could hardly have done more to ensure that Mrs Tu'uheava died."